Wednesday, October 23, 2024

 When you read the name of a band, you often wonder how the musicians came up with it.
 With "Dave Dee, Dozy, Beaky, Mick & Tich" it's easy, the band members simply took their names or nicknames.

 It is also easy for the Klaus Renft Combo.
-Klaus Jentzsch (his grandmother's name was Renft and he adopted this stage name) as the band's founder and leader made that happen.
+Klaus Jentzsch (his grandmother's name was Renft and he adopted this stage name) as the band's founder and leader chose it.
 The Puhdys also made it easy for themselves, using the first letters of their first names and first adding a 'y' ("Puhdy-Quartett") and then an 's'.

 With the Beatles and the Rolling Stones, the naming process is basically known, but how do you come up with the idea of calling yourself "Death Cab For Cutie" or "10cc" or „Acht Eimer Hühnerherzen" (Eight Buckets of Chicken Hearts)?